thewca/wca-regulations/wca-regulations-2013.md

         - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
     - A3c) The competitor may pick up the puzzle during inspection.
         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
-        - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
+        - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
         - A3c3) The competitor may reset the timer before he starts the solve.
     - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation and position.
         - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).